KidPudel/Iggy-s-Vault/blender shortcuts.md

 - ctrl+tab: switch between interaction modes (object, editing, sculpting, etc)
 	- tab: to switch between 2 latest
 	- in timeline to go into graph view
+- 1, 2, 3:
+	- in edit mode:
+		- switch between selection modes (vertices, edges, faces)
+- p: in edit mode separate selection into a new mesh
 - w: change selection mode: rectangle, circle, lasso
 - f9: parameters of the object that are appeared when you create a new object
 - right click: commonly used commands on a selected item
+	- set origins etc
 - cmd+1: adds a subdivision surface modified. (which splits [[faces]] into smaller parts, making it appear smoother exponentially)
 - o: proportional editing: allows to edit along inside the area
 	- scroll to increase or decrease the influence area